chris104957/django-carrot/docs/source/quick-start.rst

 Setting up RabbitMQ
 *******************

-Carrot requires a connection to a RabbitMQ server.
-Installing and configuring RabbitMQ is currently beyond the scope of this tutorial.
-Refer to the `RabbitMQ download page <http://www.rabbitmq.com/download.html>`_
+Carrot requires a connection to a RabbitMQ broker to work.
+If you do not already have a RabbitMQ server to connect to, you can refer to the `RabbitMQ download page <http://www.rabbitmq.com/download.html>`_

 Configuring your Django project
 *******************************